smtcoq/sniper/docs/fix.md

 # Elimination of anonymous fixpoints

+This transformation is defined in the file `theories/elimination_fixpoints.v`.

 ## What does this transformation do?

 This transformation `eliminate_fix_hyp`, takes as an argument a hypothesis `H` whose type